This specimen has extensive white fur not

 |

-Pouch-bearing Bat, is a medium-sized species which has adapted well to
+(Pouched Tomb Bat, Pouch-bearing Bat) is a distinctive species which has adapted well to

-habitat disturbance and human habitation.
-Roosts may be found in rock
+habitat disturbance and a semi-urban environment.
+Roosts have been found in rock

 crevices and tree holes, as well as abandoned buildings.

-This is an attractive bat generally with distinctive white to grey fur on
+This bat typically has white to grey fur on

 the throat, belly and parts of the back, and partly white wings.
 In some